miensol/miensol.github.io/_posts/2018-05-29-how-to-convert-an-express-app-to-aws-lambda.md

 }
 ```

-And a post to the echo endpoint:
+And a `POST` to the echo endpoint:

 ```bash
 http https://${API_URL}/v1/echo message="Hello 👋 My name is Piotr"